 CHAPTER 71: INTRODUCTION TO THE SECULAR CANTATAS.

 Attempting to make sense of the 'secular' cantatas presents academics and critics with a number of difficulties.
 Firstly, the name is misleading as a number of them have distinctly religious themes and make use of Lutheran chorales.
 Secondly, they do not fall into a relatively cognate group as do, for example, the religious works of the second Leipzig cycle.
 Similarly, the first cycle sits comfortably with the earlier works, many of which were recycled during the first year of Bach's appointment.
-Most of the later cantatas have a commonality of purpose which, despite Bach's increasingly innovatory approach to church music, provides us with points of focus, comparison and connection.Many of the secular cantatas have little in common except for the fact that they were composed for events outside of the formal religious ceremony and observance.
+Most of the later cantatas have a commonality of purpose which, despite Bach's increasingly innovatory approach to church music, provides us with points of focus, comparison and connection.Many of the secular cantatas have little in common except for the fact that they were composed for events outside of formal religious ceremony and observance.
 Furthermore, they were produced over a period of at least forty years from 1707 (the probable date of the Actus Tragicus) to 1748 (the reworking of C 69).
 There are numerous examples of the reuse of existing works so that different movements of the same piece may have been composed years apart and some cantatas can only be reconstructed by the reclaiming of movements from earlier or later sources.

 The essays on these cantatas have attempted to take account of these issues.
 There is considerable cross referencing with works that share movements, often with comments about matters of word setting.
 They have been divided into five categories: wedding, funeral, municipal, homage and sundry (in some cases unknown) events.
-Such a grouping allows a limited degree of comparitive analysis of Bach's approach to works produced for similar occasions.
+Such a grouping allows a limited degree of comparative analysis of Bach's approach to works produced for similar occasions.